The Boy Who Found Gold National Essay and Video Competition 2025 - Win cash prizes up to ₦1,000,000

 How to Participate - Step by Step Guide

-To enter The Boy Who Found Gold National Essay and Video Competition 2025, follow these simple steps:
+To enter The Boy Who Found Gold National Competition 2025, follow these simple steps:

-• Winner will be announced on national media.
+• Final Step: Winners will be announced on national media.

 About Our Distinguished Judges